ellispatrick/ellispatrick.github.io/_posts/2016-11-14-Publication on cancer classification.md

   Oncotarget recently accepted our manuscript describing methodology for integrating clinical and gene expression data to improve survival estimates of cancer patients.
 ---

 Oncotarget recently accepted our manuscript describing methodology for integrating clinical and gene expression data to improve survival estimates of cancer patients.
-Check it out on Thanks to <a href="https://www.ncbi.nlm.nih.gov/pubmed/27833072" target="_blank">Pubmed</a>
+Check it out on <a href="https://www.ncbi.nlm.nih.gov/pubmed/27833072" target="_blank">Pubmed</a>

 ### Abstract